 Mark was named as one of New Jersey’s 40 most dynamic business leaders under the age of 40 by NJBIZ, and also selected by Graphic Design USA as a “Person to Watch.”

 Seton Hall University honored Mark with the first Alumni Impact Award for “his extraordinary contributions that have greatly advanced the mission of the University.”
-An alumnus of the university, he delivered a commencement address in May 2012.
+Mark was also honored to deliver a commencement address to his alma mater.
 He has taught classes as an adjunct professor on best practices in marketing and advertising at the university level.

 Currently serving on the Seton Hall University Board of Regents as Vice Chair and the Board of Trustees, Mark previously chaired the Communications Advisory Board, advising the President of the university on matters of marketing, advertising and branding.
 In addition, he served as president of the Seton Hall University Alumni Association.